RodionovSA/metarcwa/docs/homogeneous.md

 ## Implementation details

-The closed-form solution derived above is implemented in `src/metarcwa/solver/homogeneous.py` through three public functions.
+The closed-form solution derived above is implemented in `src/metarcwa/solver/layersolver/homogeneous.py` through three public functions.
+All operators are stored as `Block` / `Block2x2` structured types (see [Block matrices](blockmatrix.md)) so that the all-diagonal structure of the homogeneous layer is never discarded in favour of a full dense matrix.

 **Tensor layout.** All wavevectors are $k_0$-normalised. `epsilon` has shape `[N_wl, ...]` and `kx`, `ky` have shape `[..., Nh]`, where `Nh` is the number